jlcases/screamingfrog-docker/README.md

 This repository contains the necessary files to build a Docker image for the [Screaming Frog SEO Spider](https://www.screamingfrog.co.uk/seo-spider/), a powerful and fast SEO site audit tool.
 The Docker image allows you to run Screaming Frog SEO Spider in a containerized environment, with the ability to access the GUI remotely.

+As the Chief Product & Technology Officer at Rankia, in charge of Technical SEO, I faced very high costs using Oncrawl.
+To address this, I decided to create this cost-effective solution for my team.

 ## Prerequisites

 - [Docker](https://www.docker.com/get-started) installed on your system.